jindrichmynarz/dissertation/parts/methods.md

 For example, users may provide a critique, such as requiring cheaper matches.
 Critiques can be interpreted as directional feature constraints [@Smyth2007, p.
 361].

-Moreover, SPARQL requires *"users to express their needs in a single query"*.
+Moreover, SPARQL requires *"users to express their needs in a single query"*. <!-- FIXME: Missing a citation! -->
 This is why the matchmaker employs a single-shot approach.

 <!--